 HVAC systems are designed to be safe with certain checks and balances in place.
 However, when the system is left to run for long periods without regular HVAC inspections, certain dangers can present themselves.

 - Air conditioners contain refrigerant gas that can leak when tiny pinholes appear in the refrigerant pipeline.
 A refrigerant leak must be attended to immediately by a professional.
 Don’t attempt to fix a refrigerant leak yourself.
 The gas can cause severe irritation to the skin and eyes and is toxic when inhaled.

-Ready To Schedule an HVAC Tune-up?
+Ready To Schedule an HVAC Tune-Up?

-Now that you understand why regular HVAC maintenance is important, are you ready to put a maintenance plan in place?
+Now that you understand why regular HVAC maintenance is important, are you ready to implement an annual HVAC maintenance plan?
 If these six reasons have convinced you of the necessity of HVAC maintenance, contact your local HVAC company to discuss signing up for a maintenance plan.

 At The Cooling Company, we recommend seasonal HVAC tune-ups:

 - one before the start of summer

 - one before winter

 Seasonal HVAC tune-ups will keep your heating and cooling system in tip-top condition throughout the year.